 Retinol is the ingredient that you are looking for in your over the counter creams and lotions.
 These are more frequently found in face creams, so if you need to use face cream, that is fine.
 Though this option can be more costly because it is designed to cover a smaller area.

 Retinol works by trying to stimulate collagen production.
 It can take up to six weeks before you see any effect from this treatment on your stretch marks.
 These treatments will cost anywhere from $15-$80 per bottle depending on the brand.
-If you visit a dermatologist, they may also prescribe Retin-A, a prescription form of retinol.

 5- Other Creams and Lotions for Stretch Marks After Pregnancy

 If you find that retinol or Retin-A creams and lotions are irritating to your skin and stretch marks, like peeling, you may wish to find other over the counter options.
 There are many products on the market that contain a variety of products that claim to help minimize stretch marks, including:

 These creams and lotions may be more beneficial in your quest to get rid of stretch marks.
 While they are over the counter products, you may still want to talk to your medical professionals for their advice.